Knoph1/Hospital-Management/README.md

 https://myaccount.google.com/lesssecureapps
 ```
 ## Drawbacks/LoopHoles
 - Any one can be Admin.
-There is no approval required for admin account.
-So you can disable admin signup process and use any logic like creating superuser.
+There is no approval required for Admin account.
+So you can disable admin signup process and use any logic like creating Super_User.
 - There should be at least one doctor in hospital before admitting patient.
 So first add doctor.
 - On update page of doctor/patient you must have to update password.